Code-Institute-Submissions/ecommerce-project/README.md

     3. Press Home on the navbar from any of the three pages and it will bring you back to the homepage.

+                         To create a project

+    1. I opened a terminal
+    2. Then I typed in "django-admin startproject ecommerce-project ."
+    3. A project was then created

                          To create an application

     1. I opened a terminal
-    2. Then I typed in sudo pip3 install django==1.11
+    2. Then I typed in "sudo pip3 install startapp home"
-    3. It then installed the packages
+    3. A home application was then created.
-    2. I then typed in pip freeze > requirements.txt to save changed made

-                     To set up a requirements.txt file
+                         To install dj-database-url

     1. I opened a terminal
+    2. I typed in "sudo pip3 install dj-database-url"
-    2. Then I typed in
+    3. Then I typed in "sudo pip3 install psycopg"
-    3.
+    4. pip3 freeze > requirements.txt

                           To install stripe

     1. Open terminal in cloud9
-    2. Then type sudo pip3 install stripe
+    2. Then type "sudo pip3 install stripe"
     3. wait for stripe to install
     4. Then i typed in "pip3 freeze > requirments.txt"